Corporate Negligence and Recklessness

 A customer who is shopping in a supermarket, and is injured when he tries to reach out for a box on a higher shelf, does not expect to be injured in this manner.
 Such risk of injuries can be reduced through safe stocking practices.
 Similarly, there can be other incidents that occur on commercial properties like slip and falls, electrocutions or electrical shock accidents, rapes and assaults, crimes, as well as infectious diseases like Legionnaires Disease.
 In most of these cases, it is the responsibility of the owner of the property, the manager of the property or any other entity involved in the upkeep of the property to ensure that all visitors are safe.

 A company may be responsible not just for the physical upkeep and maintenance of the property in order to reduce the risk of injury hazards, but also to ensure the safety and security of the premises through the hiring and training of capable employees.
 Failure to conduct background checks before hiring employees could lead to undesirable elements ending up on the workforce, posing a possible danger to customers on the property.

 Corporate negligence is also to blame for thousands of the workplace accidents that take place in the United States every year.
 Failure to invest in the training of workers, failure to invest in personal protection gear, and failure to invest in safe machinery and tools – all of these can seriously increase a worker’s risk of being injured.

-The personal injury lawyers at the Blumenshine Law Group represent victims of corporate negligence and recklessness, including persons injured in slip and fall accidents, electrical accidents, and workplace accidents in the Chicago region and across Illinois.
+The corporate negligence lawyers at the Blumenshine Law Group represent victims of negligence by corporations and recklessness, including persons injured in slip and fall accidents, electrical accidents, and workplace accidents in the Chicago region and across Illinois.
 Contact us online or call us at (312) 766-1000 for a free consultation.